Are you looking for a list of the best things to do in Hilo, Hawaii? This guide from a Hawaii local has everything that you need to know!

 The Kilauea Iki Trail allows visitors to access a volcano crater that is still warm to the touch!
 It’s such a unique experience!
 Before reaching the crater part of the trail, there is also quite a lot of greenery in the area to admire as well.

-Baked at the southern-most tip of the United States on the Big Island of Hawaii, the Punaluu Bake Shop sells sweet bread in a variety of my flavors.
-My favorites are definitely traditional, guava, and taro.
+Baked at the southern-most tip of the United States on the Big Island of Hawaii (and at the southernmost bakery in the U.S., the Punaluu Bake Shop sells sweet bread in a variety of my flavors.

 If you have ever been in Hilo after dark, you’ll be familiar with the sound of the coqui frogs.
 Originally from Puerto Rico, these itty bitty frogs are only about an inch long.
 Even though they are tiny, by the thousands, they make quite a lot of noise.
 The high-pitched noise they create could easily be mistaken for birds – but don’t be fooled!
 That’s the call of the coqui frog.